ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 When you're referencing state in Svelte, you're accessing the current value.
 The reason why passing the `open` state loses reactivity is because how JavaScript works.
 If you just pass the current value of `open` state, it's never going to update.

-Let's look at a naive implementation of the context API:
+Let's say this is the context API:

 ```ts:example
 const context = new Map()